-How to Add a Little Excitement to Your Online Events Without An Agency
+How to Add Excitement to Your Online Events Without An Agency

 At UKSV, we understand first-hand the impact an events agency can have on an event.
 Whether it is technical support during the event, creation of engaging collateral or having experts on hand to help with the filming, working with an events agency like UKSV can help you to plan and implement your perfect event, bespoke to you and your goals.

 Putting on an event without an agency often restricts the technical ability and creativity of your content, but we know that there are some instances where acquiring an agency for a small-scale event is a luxury more than a reality.

 Therefore, we want to highlight some ways in which you can bring a bit of excitement and joy to your small-scale company meetings or virtual conferences without the use of external support.

 Results from these kinds of additions are limited, and we only recommend going it alone for simple, small-scale internal events when necessary.
 But, if you’re looking at getting a few extra laughs at a company meeting or you’re looking to give your employees an afternoon conference to remember, read on.

 Let’s start with the easy stuff!
 Many online virtual event platforms now have a number of options for you to choose from when it comes to backgrounds and filters.
 In fact, with Zoom, Google Meet, Teams and Webex you can even create your own background, importing your chosen image to the platform and changing it via the settings.

 Why not set a theme for the next company meeting with a prize for the best or most surprising background!

 One of the great things about backgrounds is they’re not just for fun, but they also allow you to keep some privacy (and perhaps some dignity if you don’t like to make your bed in the morning!) when it comes to your personal space.